dayana0425/my-jekyll-blog/_posts/2025-08-20-first-post.md

 title: "First Post"
 categories: Miscellaneous
 ---
-Read my first blog post ever.

-## First Blog Post
+Welcome to my blog!

+## A Fresh Start

-**Hello stranger** - Welcome to my blog!
-I’ll be using this space to share my thoughts, ideas, and all the things~
+Hello and welcome to my little corner of the internet.
+I decided that 2025 would be the year I finally commit to writing more, and this blog is where I’ll share my thoughts, ideas, and reflections as I go.

-At the start of 2025, I made a New Year’s resolution to write more, and I figured the best way to stick to it was to start a blog where I can freely write about whatever I want.

-There isn’t a specific theme here.
-It will be random until it’s not. :D

----

-**A quick introduction** - Currently I’m a 26-year-old woman based in Denver, Colorado, working as a software engineer with a focus on frontend development.

-I’m currently exploring AI and large language models (LLMs) to better understand their use cases and improve my development workflow.
-At the same time, I’m leveling up my UI/UX skills, as my work often overlaps with design.
-I love creating intuitive user flows and interfaces that make complex technologies feel simple and accessible.
-I believe tech is incredibly powerful, and it’s deeply rewarding to reduce friction & barriers of access through thoughtful, human-centered design.
-Part of my ethos comes from growing up as the “tech person” in my family.
-Websites were too confusing for my parents to use, so I became the password book and digital navigator for everyone.

----
-**Outside of working hours** - I like to do a lot.
+There is no set theme yet.
+I am letting myself write freely, and over time I imagine a pattern will emerge.

+## About Me

+I am a 26 year old software engineer based in Denver, Colorado.
+My focus is frontend development, but I am also exploring AI and large language models to see how they can improve my workflow and open new possibilities for building.
+At the same time I am sharpening my UI and UX skills, because so much of my work overlaps with design.
+I love making complex technology feel simple and accessible through thoughtful, human centered interfaces.

+A lot of this stems from how I grew up.
+As the “tech person” in my family, I was the one setting up websites, resetting passwords, and explaining how to use apps.
+That experience taught me that technology is only as powerful as it is usable, and I carry that lesson into my work today.

+## Beyond Work

+Life outside of coding is full too.

-<u>During the week</u>, you’ll usually find me dancing salsa and bachata at local clubs late into the night (& I also teach Salsa every Tuesday).
-It’s my favorite way to stay active, have fun, and connect with others through music.
+During the week I spend most evenings dancing salsa and bachata at local clubs.
+I also teach salsa on Tuesdays, which has become one of the most rewarding parts of my routine.
+Dancing is my way to stay active, connect with people, and lose myself in music.

-<u>On weekends</u>, I love being out in nature.
-One of my goals is to hike all of Colorado’s named 14ers.
-I enjoy jumping into alpine lakes, visiting Rocky Mountain National Park, and simply enjoying the beauty of nature.
-For me nature is incredibly healing and it relaxes me.
-It's also great exercise, of course.
-It's my fave way to bond with friends as there's nothing more bonding than yapping for hours while also fighting for our lives during a long and strenuous hike. :)
+On weekends I usually head outdoors.
+Hiking is one of my passions, and one of my long term goals is to climb all of Colorado’s 14ers.
+I love the challenge of long trails, jumping into alpine lakes, and the way conversations flow when you are hours into a hike with friends.
+Nature is my reset button.

-<u>Current Read</u>: *Rewrite Your Rules by Morgan DeBaun*
+Right now I am reading *Rewrite Your Rules* by Morgan DeBaun.

-<u>Current Fave Song</u>: *Mentiras by Dani J, Kewin Cosmos*

----
+My current favorite song is *Mentiras* by Dani J and Kewin Cosmos.

+## Closing Thoughts

-**Anyway** - I’m glad I finally made my first post.
-Here’s to more writing and making progress on my New Year’s resolutions. **Woo!**
+I am glad I finally sat down to write this first post.
+It feels good to start, even imperfectly.
+Here is to writing more often, documenting the journey, and keeping my New Year’s resolution alive.

 XOXO,
 Day